 Matt Cutts, likewise, stated that great content makes a web page rank high because readers like it, not because the page got many likes on Facebook, which is true.
 In fact, some people liking the page do not even read the article before hitting the like button.
 In short, for him, social signals do not cause a page to rank high.
 Watch the video below and listen as Matt Cutts explains why these signals do not determine page ranking.

 Check this video from Matt denying the fact.

 The Value of Social Signals in Traffic Generation

-As Matt Cutts pointed out, social signals does not cause high ranking.
+As Matt Cutts pointed out, social signals do not cause high ranking.
 However, they should not be disregarded because they help generate traffic.
-For marketing purpose, these signals can bring in more people to see your site and convert them into active customers later.
-One aim of having high page rank is to be easily seen in the internet.
+For marketing purposes, these signals can bring in more people to see your site and convert them into active customers later.
+One aim of having a high page rank is to be easily seen on the internet.
 Posting your pages on Facebook or Twitter is a short cut to becoming more visible without being on the first page of a search engine results.

-The role of social signals in traffic generation must not be disregarded especially for people who are using their web sites to market products and brands.
+The role of social signals in traffic generation must not be disregarded especially for people who are using their websites to market products and brands.
 Marketing strategies use social media as leverage.
 When people you know especially your friends endorse a product or brand, your tendency is to consider buying the product because you think that these people will not endorse it if it is not good or effective.
 This is also true with content.
-Once a friend shares a link to a web site, you will be inclined to click the link and see why your friend liked it and why he shared it to you.
-As a result, traffic to the web site increased and once it becomes highly popular, Google or other search engines will notice it and index it.
-In short, although Likes and Shares will not make Google crawl your web site and index it right away, once people start visiting your site and traffic increased, you will most likely get noticed by search engines, including Google.
+Once a friend shares a link to a website, you will be inclined to click the link and see why your friend liked it and why he shared it with you.
+As a result, traffic to the website increased and once it becomes highly popular, Google or other search engines will notice it and index it.
+In short, although Likes and Shares will not make Google crawl your website and index it right away, once people start visiting your site and traffic increases, you will most likely get noticed by search engines, including Google.

 So all said we believe that social signals do play some role in ranking because: